zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Mary says that she didn’t know she’d need a “crash course.”
 A “crash (crash) course” is a very short, usually what we might desc ribe as “intense,” period of studying about something or learning about somethin g, usually because you need to know something right away in order to do so mething or to perform some action.

-For example, if you get a new computer and the comp uter has software that you have never used before and you have to use it tomor row to do something, you may decide to take a “crash course” in how to use i t.
+For example, if you get a new computer and the comp uter has software that you have never used before and you have to use it tomor row to do something, you may decide to take a “crash course” in how to use it.
 You may decide to spend many hours tonight studying on how to use this part icular software.
 That would be an example of a “crash course” – when you have t o learn something very quickly.

 “Religious leaders” refer to leaders of particular religions.
 “Religions” are systems of belief that usually talk about the meaning of li fe and the origins of life.
 I think most people know what religion is.
 Mary says that s he didn’t know she needed to take a crash course on identifying, or figuring out , religious leaders from their dress.
 “From their dress” means how they are dresse d.
 She means that she doesn’t know how to identify religious leaders just  looking at the way they are dressed because different religious leaders often d ress differently.